eclipse-iceoryx/iceoryx/doc/design/logging.md

 The behavior of the logger can be altered via environment variables and the `initLogger` function.
-Calling this function without arguments, it will check whether the environment variable `IOX_LOG_LEVEL` is set or use `LogLevel::INFO` as log level.
+Calling this function without arguments, it will check whether the environment variable `IOX_LOG_LEVEL` is set and use that value or `LogLevel::INFO` if the environment variable is not set.
 To have a different fallback log level, the `logLevelFromEnvOr` function can be used, e.g.

 ```cpp
 iox::log::initLogger(iox::log::logLevelFromEnvOr(iox::log::LogLevel::DEBUG));